 Jennette’s Pier Renewable Ocean Energy Device Testing

-The UNC Coastal Studies Institute works closely with energy developers to assist in testing and monitoring their devices in real world ocean environments.
-UNC CSI has developed two wave energy test centers at Jennette’s pier in Nags Head, a state owned pier managed by the NC Aquarium division.
-In addition, as the research partner for Jennette’s pier, UNC CSI has invested in both research and outreach infrastructure for the NC Renewable Ocean Energy Program.
+The Coastal Studies Institute works closely with energy developers to assist in testing and monitoring their devices in real world ocean environments.
+CSI has developed two wave energy test centers at Jennette’s pier in Nags Head, a state owned pier managed by the NC Aquarium division.
+In addition, as the research partner for Jennette’s pier, CSI has invested in both research and outreach infrastructure for the NC Renewable Ocean Energy Program.

 The Jennette’s Pier Wave Energy Test Center was listed as a Test Site in the Catalogue of Met-Ocean Data published by Sandia National Laboratories in 2015.
 The Sandia Wave Energy Test Center catalogue provides met-ocean data and wave energy characteristics for only eight locations in the US where wave energy converters may be deployed and tested.